pouriya/restcommander/www/CONTRIBUTING.md

 # Foreword
 Before I started to implement the web dashboard, I knew nothing about JS!
 I wrote the entire front code within a week (in my free times).
-I do know that the front-end code is shitty but **it works**.
+I do know that the frontend code is shitty but **it works**.

 ## To contributors
-I really appreciate you for helping but there is one and only one rule to know. **I do NOT want to use any other front-end libraries and build tools except Bootstrap v5**.
+I really appreciate you for helping but there is one and only one rule to know. **I do NOT want to use any other frontend libraries and build tools except Bootstrap v5**.
 After all I'm the only one that maintains the project, and I do not have enough free time to learn new JS/CSS libraries and build tools.
 So if, you want to help, You should enhance/bug-fix current implementation.
 If the current implementation does not fit your needs, You are free to build your own dashboard and RestCommander will serve it for you!

 ## Development
 RestCommander backend code is written in Rust.
-I guess you are a front-end developer and not familiar with Rust and, it's difficult for you to set up a development environment for this project.
+I guess you are a frontend developer and not familiar with Rust and, it's difficult for you to set up a development environment for this project.
 So in this explanation we use Docker.
 Pull latest RestCommander version from DockerHub
 ```shell
 docker pull pouriya/restcommander